tim-lebedkov/exe-proxy/README.md

 making the executable icon look exactly as in the target executable.

 If the parameter --copy-version is present, the version information is copied.

+If the parameter --copy-manifest is present, the application XML manifest is copied.

 2. The second version reads the JavaScript from the file with the same name as the executable and the extension .js and executes it using the Duktape library